Skip to content

 2. A maximum of 50 holds per card is allowed, except for downloadable titles, where the maximum is set by the service.

-3. Speed Read books, Speed View DVDs, and Speed View BLU-RAYs may not be reserved.
+3. Speed Read books may not be reserved.

 1. It is the borrower’s responsibility to return materials on time.

-• Courtesy notices are sent to borrowers whose record contains their email address 2 days before an item is due.
+• Courtesy notices are emailed to borrowers 2 days before an item is due.

-• Only borrowers with current email addresses in their records will receive first overdue notices, which are sent out when an item is 14 days overdue.
+• First overdue notices are sent out when an item is 14 days overdue.

-• A bill showing the replacement cost is sent when an item is 30 days overdue.
+• A bill showing the replacement cost is mailed when an item is 30 days overdue.

 • If items are not returned after 30 days, the patron will be charged the cost of the item.
-The charge will be cleared once the item is returned.
+The charge will be cleared if the item is returned.

 • If a borrower maintains that an item has been returned but the item is still on the borrower’s record and library staff cannot locate the item on library shelves, it will be designated ‘Claims Returned.’
 A cardholder may have no more than 5 active ‘Claims Returned.’